abdulmudalib/abdulmudalib/README.md

 ## Sofware Developer!

-- I’m currently working on [Restful API with Flask](https://vuejsexamples.com/task-list-with-vue-js/)
--  I’m looking for help with [Designing a perfect Dashboard using VueJS](https://www.creative-tim.com/product/vue-material-dashboard)
+ -I’m working on a Laravel REST API backend deployed on AWS Lambda with API Gateway for serverless architecture.

+ -I’m learning how to monitor and log Laravel applications efficiently using AWS CloudWatch and X-Ray.

-- I'm open to collaborating on interesting projects -✉️  You can contact me at mutalibmurshid@gmail.com
+-I'm open to collaborating on interesting projects.

+-✉️ You can contact me at mutalibmurshid@gmail.com

 <h3 align="left">Connect with me:</h3>